huaracheguarache/Frontier-Silicon-Argon-Firmware/README.md

 ### dfu-util
-Some users have reported that connecting the radio to the PC via a special USB-A-to-USB-A cable (male-to-male) puts the device in the "Device firmware upgrade" mode.
+Some users have reported that connecting the radio to the PC via a special USB-A-to-USB-A male-to-male cable puts the device in the "Device firmware upgrade" mode.

 The PC lists the radio as following USB device then: